Power Africa Transaction and Reforms Program

 - Regulatory and institutional strengthening and policy reform

 The PATRP team, under Tetra Tech’s guidance, is working to provide broad technical, logistical, and administrative support to track, manage, implement, and publicize Power Africa.
-Most notably, the team developed the web-based Power Africa Tracking Tool database that allows Power Africa and its main stakeholders to monitor transactions’ progress toward financial close and commercial operation.
+Most notably, the team developed the web-based Power Africa Tracking Tool database that allows Power Africa and its stakeholders to monitor transactions’ progress toward financial close and commercial operation.

-PATRP has also supported drafting the Ethiopia-Kenya-Tanzania transmission line wheeling agreement and related tariff; helped with revising Kenya’s grid code; worked on the establishment and institutional development of an independent transmission system operator in Tanzania; and helped develop a geothermal legal framework in Ethiopia.
+PATRP also has supported drafting the Ethiopia-Kenya-Tanzania transmission line wheeling agreement and related tariff; helped with revising Kenya’s grid code; worked on the establishment and institutional development of an independent transmission system operator in Tanzania; and helped develop a geothermal legal framework in Ethiopia.